Skip to main content

 Bioluminescence imaging

-To maintain continuous light emission over long periods of time, the luciferin can also be produced and regenerated in the cell itself.
-These processes require further enzymes, but those are not yet fully known in most bioluminescent systems so that transfer to other cell types is not possible.
-An exception to this is the system from bioluminescent bacteria, in which no additional enzymes are required for the synthesis of the substrates and the recycling enzymes are known.
+In order to maintain continuous light emission over long periods of time, the luciferin can instead be produced by the cells themselves.
+This requires additional enzymes, which are not yet fully known for most bioluminescence systems, so that it is not possible to transfer the corresponding metabolic pathways to other cell types or organisms.
+One exception is the system from bioluminescent bacteria, which comprises several enzymes in addition to bacterial luciferase for the production of the two substrates from common cell metabolites.

 Bacterial bioluminescence reaction.
-The substrates for the luciferase are reduced FMN (FMNH2) and a long-chain aldehyde (RCHO), which are oxidized by oxygen.
-The products are recycled by the fatty acid reductase complex and a flavin reductase under consumption of cellular energy.
+Reduced FMN (FMNH2) and a long-chain aldehyde (RCHO) are oxidized by the luciferase with oxygen.
+The two products are converted back into their reduced form by the fatty acid reductase complex and a flavin reductase under consumption of cellular energy.

 Further information